The Summer dry heat that can parch your lawn and leave your flowers wilting may…

 The flames of fire glow mostly in a spectrum around the color red, and red is associated with the season of Summer and the Fire element.
 Facial and skin redness, which in Traditional Chinese Medicine equates with the presence of heat, can point to a predominance of the Fire element.
 Think sunburn, hot skin eruptions, even a racing pulse, pounding heart, or insomniacs who can’t shut their minds off (we say the mind houses the spirit of the Heart).

-If you’re like me, Summer makes you lazy, but happy.
-I’ve been shivering all year and this is my time to bask in the heat, power down and get rested up.
-But that’s another element for another blog…
+If you’re like me, summer makes you lazy, but happy.
+I shiver all year and summer is my time to bask in the heat, power down, and get rested up.

 Looking for some cool ways to nurture yourself?